How is the ASE programme designed to encourage students to learn about and experience British culture for themselves?

 In the first week, a carefully structured programme of information meetings and tours helps familiarize students with the city, and with opportunities for community involvement.
 Further interactive talks aim to broaden students' understanding of their daily encounters with a new culture.
 Each student is also allotted a staff mentor who offers support and advice, as well as regular informal opportunities to reflect on their experiences.

 Student Life in Bath

 With more than 20,000 studying full-time at its two universities, Bath is undoubtedly a student city.
 Our energetic British student helpers, themselves current or recent full-time students, are on hand to encourage participation in events on campus and in the city.
-In addition, all ASE students are provided with free local bus travel pass to the University of Bath, where they will find the Sports Training Village, STA Travel, and numerous student bars and cafes.
+In addition, all ASE students are provided with Assocaite membership of the Students' Union at Bath Spa University and free local bus travel pass to the University of Bath, where they will find the Sports Training Village, STA Travel, and numerous student bars and cafes.